My cart 0

 • Erythromycin (antibiotic)

-Vaccines: Immunosuppressive doses of sirolimus (transplant protocols) reduce vaccine immunogenicity.
-For longevity doses (once-weekly low dose), the immunosuppressive effect is less pronounced, but discuss timing of vaccinations with your physician — some longevity protocols recommend pausing rapamycin for 2–4 weeks around vaccination to optimise immune response.
+At transplant doses, sirolimus reduces vaccine immunogenicity.
+At longevity doses (once-weekly low dose), immunosuppression is less pronounced.
+Many longevity protocols recommend pausing rapamycin for 2–4 weeks around vaccination to optimise immune response.

 Side Effects — Transplant Doses vs Longevity Doses

-The side effect profile of rapamycin differs substantially between continuous high-dose transplant protocols and intermittent low-dose longevity use:
+The side effect profile differs substantially between continuous high-dose transplant protocols and intermittent low-dose longevity use:

-• Mouth ulcers (aphthous stomatitis) — the most frequently reported side effect; often dose-limiting
+• Mouth ulcers (aphthous stomatitis) — most common; often dose-limiting

-• Dyslipidaemia — elevated triglycerides and LDL cholesterol (mTORC2 inhibition effect)
+• Dyslipidaemia — elevated triglycerides and LDL (mTORC2 effect)

-• Insulin resistance / impaired glucose tolerance (mTORC2 effect)
+• Insulin resistance / impaired glucose tolerance (mTORC2)

-• Impaired wound healing — significant surgical consideration; rapamycin is typically held before and after surgery
+• Impaired wound healing — significant surgical consideration; hold before surgery

 • Anaemia, thrombocytopenia

-• Mouth ulcers — less common than transplant doses but still the most frequently reported side effect at longevity doses.
-Some users take supplemental zinc or use prescription mouthwash (Magic Mouthwash) prophylactically
+• Mouth ulcers — less common than transplant doses but still the most frequently reported; some users take supplemental zinc or use prescription mouthwash prophylactically

-• Mild fatigue in the first 1–2 days after weekly dose — reported by a subset of users
+• Mild fatigue in first 1–2 days after weekly dose — subset of users

-• Mild acne — reported by some longevity users, possibly related to altered skin microbiome
+• Mild acne — some users, possibly altered skin microbiome

-• Metabolic effects (dyslipidaemia, insulin resistance) — substantially less common at intermittent low doses than continuous transplant doses, but monitoring is still recommended
+• Metabolic effects (dyslipidaemia, insulin resistance) — substantially less common than daily dosing but monitoring still recommended

 Rare but serious — seek immediate medical attention:

-• Interstitial pneumonitis — drug-induced lung inflammation presenting as progressive dyspnoea, cough, fever.
-Stop rapamycin immediately and seek care
+• Interstitial pneumonitis — progressive dyspnoea, cough, fever.
+Stop rapamycin immediately and seek emergency care

 • Severe hypersensitivity reactions

-• Progressive multifocal leukoencephalopathy (PML) — extremely rare, primarily in immunocompromised transplant patients
+• Progressive multifocal leukoencephalopathy (PML) — extremely rare, primarily immunocompromised transplant patients

 Who Should Not Take Rapamycin

-• Patients with known hypersensitivity to sirolimus or any component of the formulation
+• Known hypersensitivity to sirolimus or any component of the formulation

-• Patients with active serious infections (bacterial, viral, fungal) — immunosuppression at any dose may worsen infection
+• Active serious infections (bacterial, viral, fungal) — immunosuppression at any dose may worsen infection

-• Patients with significant hepatic impairment — sirolimus is extensively metabolised by the liver; severe hepatic disease substantially increases exposure
+• Significant hepatic impairment — sirolimus extensively liver-metabolised; severe disease substantially increases exposure

 • Pregnant or breastfeeding women — sirolimus is teratogenic in animal studies; effective contraception required during treatment and for 12 weeks after stopping

-• Patients scheduled for surgery — rapamycin impairs wound healing and should be held perioperatively (typically stopped 1–2 weeks before elective surgery)
+• Patients scheduled for surgery — rapamycin impairs wound healing; typically held 1–2 weeks before elective surgery

-Use with particular caution in: Patients with diabetes or pre-diabetes (risk of worsening insulin resistance at higher doses), patients with dyslipidaemia already on statin therapy, patients with recent or planned vaccinations, patients with chronic infections (HIV, hepatitis B/C), and elderly patients at higher infection risk.
+Use with particular caution in: diabetes or pre-diabetes (worsening insulin resistance at higher doses), existing dyslipidaemia on statins, recent or planned vaccinations, chronic infections (HIV, hepatitis B/C), and elderly patients at higher infection risk.

 Monitoring Recommendations for Canadian Longevity Users

-Canadian physicians prescribing rapamycin off-label for longevity typically recommend the following baseline and ongoing monitoring, drawing from transplant monitoring protocols adapted for lower-dose intermittent use:
+Canadian physicians prescribing rapamycin off-label for longevity typically recommend the following, adapted from transplant monitoring protocols for lower-dose intermittent use:

-• At 4–8 weeks after starting: Repeat CBC, lipid panel, fasting glucose — to assess early metabolic effects
+4–8 weeks after starting Repeat CBC, lipid panel, fasting glucose — to assess early metabolic effects

-• Ongoing every 3–6 months: CBC, lipid panel, metabolic panel, HbA1c.
-Some physicians also monitor sirolimus trough levels (drawn 24 hours after weekly dose) to confirm appropriate exposure
+Every 3–6 months (ongoing) CBC, lipid panel, metabolic panel, HbA1c.
+Some physicians also monitor sirolimus trough levels (drawn 24h after weekly dose) to confirm appropriate exposure

-• Immediately if symptoms develop: Progressive breathlessness or cough (interstitial pneumonitis), unusual infections, significant mouth ulcers affecting eating or swallowing
+Immediately if symptoms develop Progressive breathlessness or cough (interstitial pneumonitis), unusual infections, significant mouth ulcers affecting eating

-Canadian telehealth platforms including Maple, Dialogue, and Tia Health can provide consultations with physicians familiar with off-label rapamycin use and facilitate lab requisitions for monitoring.
+Canadian telehealth platforms Maple, Dialogue, and Tia Health provide consultations with physicians familiar with off-label rapamycin use and can facilitate lab requisitions for monitoring across all provinces.

-Health Canada approval: Rapamycin (sirolimus) is approved by Health Canada under the brand name Rapamune (Pfizer/Wyeth) for prevention of organ rejection in renal transplant patients.
-It is a Schedule F prescription drug in Canada — a valid Canadian prescription is required to obtain it at regulated Canadian pharmacies.
+Rapamycin (sirolimus) is approved by Health Canada under the brand name Rapamune (Pfizer/Wyeth) for prevention of organ rejection in renal transplant patients.
+It is a Schedule F prescription drug — a valid Canadian prescription is required to obtain it at regulated Canadian pharmacies.

-Off-label longevity use: Canadian physicians are legally permitted to prescribe any Health Canada-approved drug off-label for indications not listed in the product monograph — including longevity and anti-aging use.
-A growing number of Canadian longevity-focused physicians and internists are doing so.
-Finding a Canadian physician willing to prescribe rapamycin for longevity purposes typically requires seeking out physicians with specific interest in longevity medicine or geroscience.
+Canadian physicians are legally permitted to prescribe any Health Canada-approved drug off-label.
+A growing number of Canadian longevity-focused physicians and internists are prescribing rapamycin for healthy aging.
+Finding such a physician typically requires seeking physicians with specific interest in longevity medicine or geroscience.

 Personal importation grey area: Purchase of generic sirolimus from international online pharmacies for personal use in small quantities exists in a legal grey area under Canadian regulations.
 Health Canada's Personal Importation Policy allows Canadians to import limited quantities of drugs for personal use under certain conditions.
-The Agency des services frontaliers du Canada (CBSA) may inspect incoming packages.
+The CBSA may inspect incoming packages.
 Enforcement action against individual consumers importing small quantities for personal use is uncommon but not impossible.

 Price Comparison — Generic Rapamycin in Canada